 As Mark Twain once said, "The more I learn about people, the more I like my dog."
 Okay, so Twain never actually said that (thanks a lot, internet), but the sentiment behind it is still pretty valid.
-Your dog is just about the best friend you’ll ever have—these movies about dogs vouch for that.
+Your dog is just about the best friend you’ll ever have—movies about dogs vouch for that.
 So if you’re in the market for a new furry friend and are looking for a breed outside the ever-popular tiny designer dogs, the list ahead is for you.

 We rounded up 10 of the biggest dog breeds in the world.
 You'll be hard-pressed to choose just one because they're all incredibly special with fun traits and good looks you'll want to bring home.